Parsl/parsl/docs/userguide/overview.rst

 Developing a workflow is a two-step process:

-1. Annotate functions that can be executed in parallel as Parsl ``Apps``.
+1. Annotate functions that can be executed in parallel as Parsl apps.
 2. Specify dependencies between functions using standard Python code.

-In Parsl, the execution of an ``App`` yields `futures <https://en.wikipedia.org/wiki/Futures_and_promises>`_.
+In Parsl, the execution of an app yields `futures <https://en.wikipedia.org/wiki/Futures_and_promises>`_.
-These futures can be passed to other ``Apps`` as inputs, establishing a dependency.
+These futures can be passed to other apps as inputs, establishing a dependency.
 These dependencies are assembled  implicitly into `directed acyclic graphs <https://en.wikipedia.org/wiki/Directed_acyclic_graph>`_, although these are never explicitly expressed.
-It is important to note that this graph is dynamically built and then update while the Parsl script executes.
+It is important to note that this graph is dynamically built and then updated while the Parsl script executes.
 That is, the graph is not computed in advanced and is only complete when the script finishes executing.
-``Apps`` that have all their dependencies met are slated for execution (in parallel).
+Apps that have all their dependencies met are slated for execution (in parallel).
 This allows Parsl to exploit all parallelism to the fullest extent and at the granularity expressed by the user.